LIP-Computing/udocker_tools/README.md

 * Directory `utils` has several scripts both in bash and python.
 * Directory `tarballs` contains the tarball of each binary or library.

-The bash script `utils/make-tar.sh` makes the tarballs and produces a CSV `flist.csv` with the filename and corresponding sha256sum.
-This file was edited to complete with the other columns to `flist-keep.csv`
+* Directory `docs` contains the `COPYING`and `LICENSE` of the binary or library tools.

-The python script `utils/make-meta.py` reads `flist-keep.csv` and produces the json file `metadata.json`, containing all information needed for the udocker commands to install one or more modules.
+* Directory `data` contains the CSV and `metadata.json` with information about all binary and library tools necessary for the udocker installation CLI.

 ## How to update this repository